jiyeow/jy_project/README.md

 <img src="ABE516x_project_workflow.png" height="500"> <br>
 Fig 3: Project workflow
 </kbd>

+#### Integration of class concepts and techniques
+One of the primary concepts that I have applied in this project was version control through github.
+This has allowed me to work on the project at different work stations by simply pulling the latest version through Gitbash.
+It also allowed me to track the changes that I have made over time.
+The other common technique in this program was using the loop (while, if, for) function to iterate through datasets, then perform additional data organization/analysis techniques.
+The data organization techniques include importing raw data (i.e. pd.read), slicing dataset (e.g. iloc), grouping subdatasets (e.g. groupby), and merging subdatasets (e.g. pd.merge).
+This allowed me to update all the "downstream" subdatasets by simply changing the raw input file.
+The analysis techniques that were used here were simple math functions (addition, multiplication), t-tests (or Wilcoxon), principal component analysis, and correlation analysis.
+I also have attempted to apply machine learning models (clustering, linear regression) to predict missing values but was not successful.
+More machine learning options should be tested in the future.
+Finally, text scrapping technique was also used to download weather data that was needed for the data analysis.

 ## Results and Discussion
 #### Comparison of nutrient and sediment concentrations